frankfan007/thunder-trader/README.md

 But usually we use [openresty](http://openresty.org/cn/) because it has integrated the nginx-lua and lua-socket we need.

-Our thunder-trader monitors the local port.
+Our thunder-trader listens the local port.
 WebMonitor communicates with thunder-trader through lua-socket.

 The following is the process of building WebMonitor.